PRN Protocols

-Understanding our PRN protocols and the additional information needed when adding a PRN medication for a client
+Understand what our PRN protocols are and what additional information is needed when adding a PRN medication for a care recipient

 Anjelica avatar